whitneyburton/portfolios/students/1611-back/james-anderson/20170303_james_anderson_m2.markdown

 @ Andy Wooten
 You did a great job anchoring the group.
 You were very good about reaching out to others outside the group for advice and getting us over hurdles that held us up for hours (i.e. trip data).
 In the future, make sure to give your team very clear updates about any monumental changes or progress you've made.
 Also, take others' working/personality styles into account.
 Some people need to work in silence on occasion or completely unplug from project related conversation for a breather.
 Your overwhelming positivity is a force to be reckoned with and your courteousness is refreshing.
 You are always ready and willing to add a helping hand.
 I think we all meshed really well and I'm very proud of the headway that the four of us made in skill level and the work we produced.
 Looking forward to the next time we get paired together.

+@ Ryan Spink
+You've been a huge asset in our cohort.
+Your strong leadership abilities have shown through as our SAB rep. I think you have done really well at hearing our concerns and voicing them to the faculty.
+You've also been a great resource for bouncing ideas off of during projects and I look forward to working with you in the future.

 ### Being a Community Member

 James, I had a blast getting to work with you on Bikeshare.
 I really appreciated how clearly communicated throughout the project.
 You readily brought up concerns you had about the direction of the project; furthermore, you directly communicated the pieces of the project that you were interested in working on when they were available.
 Your dedication and drive were readily evident in how focused you were when working.
 I also respect how quick you were to pair with someone to work through a problem.
 The only thing that I would encourage you to do in the future is verbalize more quickly when you need a break from work; I respect that we all need time to unwind, and I think it would help your groups in the future for you to assert that you have that need.
 I hope we get to work together in the future.
 It was a great experience. -Andy Wooten